 One of our goals is to attempt to create (and use!) a Kafka cluster with KRaft with 1 million or more partitions.
 However, we note that at least one challenge may be that a relatively large cluster will be needed.
 This is because, with these test clusters with 10,000 partitions, the background CPU was 50% with RF=3 and no load on the system (and no data in the partitions).
 This overhead is purely the result of the consumer’s polling from the follower partitions to the leaders.
 For 1M partitions, we may need a cluster that is 100 times this size, i.e. 6 x 100 cores = 600 cores!

-In the remainder of this Kafka ZooKeeper vs. KRaft blog series, we will investigate the performance of ZooKeeper vs. KRaft, meta-data management for partition creation and movement, and discover if there is any limit to how many partitions KRaft will support, by attempting to create a cluster with 1M or more partitions!
+In Part 2 of this Kafka ZooKeeper vs. KRaft blog series, we will investigate the performance of ZooKeeper vs. KRaft, meta-data management for partition creation and movement, and discover if there is any limit to how many partitions KRaft will support, by attempting to create a cluster with 1M or more partitions in Part 3!

 This blog (and the future blogs in the series) is based on a presentation given at ApacheCon NA 2022 in New Orleans, slides available here: Paul Brebner and Hendra Gunadi, “The Impact of Hardware and Software Version Changes on Apache Kafka Performance and Scalability”.